 Parents/guardians will be notified of possible retention by way of District form letters.
 The letters will be sent to parents/guardians of students who meet the retention guidelines of this policy.
-In grades K-8, three letters will be sent at specified times which are (1) at the beginning of the second semester, (2) at the end of the fourth grading period, and (3) at the end of the school year.
+In grades K-8, three letters will be sent at specified times which are (1) at the beginning of the second semester, (2) at the end of the third grading period, and (3) at the end of the school year.
 Schools with block schedules should send at least one retention letter at mid-point of the semester and at the end of the semester.
 The letters will inform parents/guardians of their children's potential or definite retention.
 A copy of each letter sent, as well as letters returned to the school, will be filed in each student's permanent record folder.
 The letters of notification regarding retention will serve to bring principals and teachers together in a team effort, to inform parents/guardians and involve them as much as possible before the end of the school year, and to satisfy documentation requirements for the school.
 TEACHERS AND PRINCIPALS WILL MAKE THE FINAL DECISION CONCERNING PROMOTION AND RETENTION OF A STUDENT.
 PARENTS/GUARDIANS WILL NOT BE ALLOWED TO REVERSE THE DECISION.

-Legal Ref.: Ala.
+Source: Troy City Board of Education Adopted: July 20, 2015 Revised: June 30, 2022 Legal Ref.: Ala.
 Admin.
 Code 290-3-1.02(6)